How To Prep for Anal Sex: A Step-by-Step Guide

 • Wash the external area.
 You also want to clean the external anal area with warm water and mild soap or unscented, hypoallergenic wipes just before play.

 • Do anal play on a dark towel.
-If you’re still worried about poop showing up, that’s normal.
-But you should know that fecal matter is unlikely to appear if you’ve had a bowel movement that day.
-You can always put a dark towel down first to put your mind at ease.
+If you’re still worried, keep in mind that fecal matter is unlikely to appear if you’ve had a bowel movement that day.
+But you can always put a dark towel down first to put your mind at ease.

 • Use gloves.
 Some people wear gloves when fingering the anus to keep their hands clean and lower the risk of transferring bacteria.
 Finger condoms, or finger cots, are another option.